 In violation of Colorado Law, Federal Law, his Oath of Office, the Colorado Rules of Professional Conduct, and the Colorado Rules of Judicial Discipline, Weld County District Court Chief Judge James F. Hartmann illegally and feloniously decided to conceal, aid, abet, and compound Class 4 Felony Attempt to Influence a Public Servant and Fraud Upon the Court.
 Judge James Hartmann would then enlist the assistance of numerous government officials, including the aforementioned Judges, to wage a years-long attack on Buckley.
 The Colorado Judicial Branch wants this evidence GONE.

-“Now much more than a Colorado Government portal for citizens to gain access to Court information, the Colorado Judicial Branch website has become a taxpayer funded propaganda machine to conceal the criminal acts of corrupt government officials,” stated Weld County Corruption owner Craig Buckley.
+“Now much more than a Colorado Government portal for citizens to gain access to Court information, the Colorado Judicial Branch website has become a taxpayer funded propaganda machine to conceal the criminal acts of corrupt government officials,” stated Weld County Corruption publisher, Craig Buckley.

-Buckley believes this presents the possibility of serious legal ramifications for Colorado government officials, as they have provably acknowledged the existence of the proof of crime, and are now actively concealing it.
+Buckley believes this presents the possibility of serious legal ramifications for Colorado government officials, as they have verifiably acknowledged the existence of the proof of crime, and are now actively concealing it.
 Please subscribe to read more on this topic as additional evidence unfolds.